AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • State Farm, GEICO and Travelers have the cheapest auto insurance in Jacksonville, on average.
 State Farm and GEICO also score well for customer satisfaction in Florida, making them strong choices for auto insurance in Florida.

-• USAA earned top marks in customer satisfaction in Florida, making it a strong choice for military-affiliated Jacksonville drivers who value personalized service.
+• USAA earned top marks in customer satisfaction in Florida; it’s a great option for military-affiliated Jacksonville drivers.

 • On average, full coverage auto insurance in Jacksonville costs $3,035 annually, and minimum coverage runs $1,010 annually.